 - Improve your internet connection by routing all internet traffic through fast routes.

 - Security and privacy are vastly improved by this flexible and lightweight alternative to a VPN.
 This is achieved by tunneling all your connections through encrypted channels.

 - Bypass any restrictions by using a proxy as the gateway for all your internet activities.

-- Flexibility becomes easy by assigning different chains or single proxies to a different connection using the rule-based system that is built into Proxifier.
+- Flexibility becomes easy by assigning different chains or single proxies to a different connection using the rule-based system built into Proxifier.

 Proxifier is easy to configure so that it works with both HTTP and SOCKS proxies.

-Before you start using Proxifier you need access to one or more proxies.
-You may use free, open proxies, but, as you probably know, they present security risks.
+Before you start using Proxifier, you need access to one or more proxies.
+You may use free, open proxies, but they present security risks, as you probably know.
 My recommendation is to get access to paid proxies from trustful proxy services.
 For this tutorial, I have used proxies provided by MyPrivateProxy and Blazing SEO.

 Simply follow the steps listed below in order to configure Proxifier:

 - Download and install Proxifier.
 Both Windows and Mac OS versions are available.